-Product sales, net represents the gross sales of DEXYCU and YUTIQ less provisions for product sales allowances and accruals.
-Product sales, net increased by \$3.5 million to \$4.7 million for the three months ended March 31, 2020 compared to \$1.2 million for the three months ended March 31, 2019.
-We commenced U.S. commercial sales of YUTIQ in February 2019 and DEXYCU in March 2019.
-Please see the Recent Development section for more information on the impact of Covid-19.
+Product sales, net represents the gross sales of DEXYCU and YUTIQ less provisions for product sales allowances.
+Product sales, net decreased by \$3.0 million to \$3.7 million for the three months ended June 30, 2020 compared to \$6.7 million for the three months ended June 30, 2019.
+This reduction in revenue was primarily attributable to underlying customer demand and Distributor purchases of both products being negatively impacted by shutdowns associated with the COVID-19 Pandemic in the U.S. Although we did see a modest return of customer demand for both products in June 2020, we expect this demand level to continue at decreased levels through the duration of the COVID-19 Pandemic until restrictions on elective surgeries and office visits are removed.
+Please see the Recent Development section for more information on the impact of the Pandemic on, among other things, our product sales.